Single-Member Electoral Systems

 There isn’t always a Condorcet winner.
 Instead, you can have a Condorcet cycle, where A would beat B in a 1-on-1, B would beat C, and C would beat A—for example in an election where 1/3 of people prefer A>B>C, 1/3 prefer C>A>B, and 1/3 prefer B>C>A. I’m honestly not sure how often we should expect Condorcet cycles in practice.
 I don’t think it’s some crazy hypothetical; it’s quite imaginable for left-wing voters to prefer left-wing candidate (L) > traditional conservative “center-right” candidate (CR) > right-populist “far-right” candidate (FR), center-right voters to prefer CR>FR>L, and working-class voters to prefer FR>L>CR.
 Then again I would be surprised if it happened that often.
 Maybe 1 in 5 real-world elections feature Condorcet cycles?

 Choosing the Condorcet winner (if it exists) is nice because it gets rid of all strategic voting.
-But you don’t have to agree with me on preferring the Condorcet Criterion; I’ll try to go through the most notable electoral systems and discuss the pros and cons.
+But you don’t have to prefer the Condorcet Criterion; I’ll try to go through the most notable electoral systems and discuss the pros and cons.

 Single-Member Electoral Systems